 Individuals who are interested in studying environmental journalism (and complementary fields) may choose from the following list of communications programs and courses offered by American universities and other educational endeavors.

 - Antioch University New England publishes annually Whole Terrain, a nationally renowned journal which explores emerging ecological and social issues from the perspective of practitioners.
 Each issue's specific theme examines the relationship between an evocative social topic and the environment, attracting renowned writers widely recognized for their contributions to nature literacy and environmental awareness as well as novice authors with unique perspectives to offer.
 The journal is distributed to an extensive national network.
 Whole Terrain internships and work-study positions offer hands-on publishing experience to students interested in writing, editing, and marketing.
 Inquire via email or contact Chair of the Editorial Board, Rowland Russell, (603) 283-2377.

 - Boston University's College of Communication offers a master's degree in science journalism in which environmental reporting plays a critically important part.
 For more information, contact the program co-director, Douglas Starr , (617) 353-3484.
-Also, the New England Center for Investigative Reporting, based at Boston University, offer a June 6-10, 2016 Investigative Journalism Certificate Program (deadline May 25).
+Also, the New England Center for Investigative Reporting, based at Boston University, annually offers an Investigative Journalism Certificate Program .

 - The Graduate School of Journalism at the University of California, Berkeley offers classes in environmental journalism.
 Contact dean of school Edward Wasserman, (510) 642-3394.

 - California State University, Northridge's Department of Journalism offers a course in environmental reporting for seniors and graduate students.
 Contact Lawrence Schneider, (818) 677-3135.